 In addition to using established guidelines for the installation of new enhanced crossings, Scottdale continues to be proactive in the planning and future capital programming of three identified locations that are critical for regional connectivity.
 These locations are a bridge over the Loop 101 along the Central Arizona Project Canal, an underpass at Bell Road within the Reata Wash to provide connectivity between WestWorld and Scottsdale's McDowell Sonoran Preserve and an underpass at Loop 101 at the Mayo Boulevard alignment (see Figure P-9).
+Priority corridors for future grade separations are Scottsdale Road, Pima Road, Frank Lloyd Wright Boulevard and Shea Boulevard.

-Figure P-9 Future Enhanced Crossings
+Figure P-9: Future Enhanced Crossings